The Aggressive Constellation manifests itself as compulsive aggressive behavior.

 Aggression and Substance Abuse: Because of the changed brain vibration under the influence of alcohol, an intoxicated person acts already constellated with only one conflict that corresponds to the temporal lobes.
 Depending on the exact conflict, the individual becomes lecherous (Casanova Constellation), libidinous (Nympho Constellation), talks excessively (Mytho Constellation), withdraws socially (Autistic Constellation), or, with an Aggressive Constellation, becomes belligerent.

 Whereas the manic-aggressive directs the aggression against others, the depressed-aggressive directs the aggression towards himself.
-Here we find, for example, the hypochondriac with an obsessive need to suffer as well as the masochist who gets pleasure from physical pain.
+Here we find, for example, the constellated hypochondriac with an obsessive need to suffer from an (imaginary) illness as well as the masochist who gets pleasure from physical pain.
 His counterpart is the manic sadist, who is driven to inflicting pain on others.
 Sexual sado-masochism is, in GNM terms, an Aggressive Constellation paired with a Casanova Constellation or Nympho Constellation.

 Among today's children and adolescents, self-injury is increasing in an alarmingly fast rate.
 Self-mutilation involves behaviors such as cutting oneself with scissors, razors, or knives, burning or branding one’s skin with hot objects, obsessive skin picking (dermatillomania) to the point of bleeding, compulsive hair-pulling (trichtilomania), or head-banging – linked to anger at home, anger at school (territorial anger conflict) and “not knowing where to belong” or “not fitting in” (identity conflict).